Heather Cooan | Oncology Nutrition Consultant and Educator

 Courtesy of Simply Good Fats

-It’s time to ditch any fear of fat, and get on board with the keto craze of the moment - fat bombs!
-While they do seem to be all the rage right now, it’s for good reason.
-The evidence supports that a diet filled with the right kinds of fats offers a multitude of health benefits.
-These dairy-free fat bomb recipes will satiate your hunger and satisfy your sweet tooth.
+It's time to ditch any fear of fat and get on board with the keto craze of the moment - fat bombs!
+While they seem all the rage right now, it's for good reason.
+The evidence supports that a diet filled with the right kinds of fats offers many health benefits.
+These dairy-free fat-bomb recipes will satiate your hunger and satisfy your sweet tooth.

 Not All Fats Are Created Equal

 There are two methods to classify fats.
-The first method is based on saturation, and most people are aware of the differences between saturated and unsaturated fats and oils.
+The first method is based on saturation, and most people know the differences between saturated and unsaturated fats and oils.
 For a quick refresher course on fat saturation, this report by the Harvard Medical School outlines the good, the bad, and the in-between.
 (1)

 The second method for classifying fats is to classify them based on the length or size of the fatty acid.
 There are short-chain fatty acids (SCFA), medium-chain fatty acids (MCFA), and long-chain fatty acids (LCFA).
-Each of these terms refers to the number of carbon atoms a specific fat has in their chain.
+Each term refers to the number of carbon atoms a specific fat has in its chain.
 The size of each carbon chain determines the chemical and physical properties of each fat.

-Let’s take a deeper look at one of the staples of many fat bombs - coconut oil.
+Look deeper at one of the staples of many fat bombs - coconut oil.

-Whereas a majority of dietary fats are composed of LCFAs, coconut oil finds itself in a special camp with over 50% of the oil being composed of MCFAs.
-This key difference is that LCFAs require more complicated digestion, taxing more of the body’s organs, and eventually be stored as body fat.
-In contrast, MCFAs, like coconut oil, are absorbed by the gastrointestinal tract without requiring any pancreatic enzymes, and are transported directly to the liver where they are metabolized directly for energy.
+Whereas most dietary fats are composed of LCFAs, coconut oil finds itself in a special camp, with over 50% of the oil being composed of MCFAs.
+This key difference is that LCFAs require more complicated digestion, taxing more of the body's organs and eventually being stored as body fat.
+In contrast, MCFAs, like coconut oil, are absorbed by the gastrointestinal tract without requiring pancreatic enzymes.
+They are transported directly to the liver, where they are metabolized for energy.

-Dr. Rhonda Patrick of Found My Fitness put out a report on the health benefits of coconut oil that cited 25 different articles published in a multitude of scientific health and nutrition journals.
+Dr. Rhonda Patrick of Found My Fitness put out a report on the health benefits of coconut oil that cited 25 different articles published in many scientific health and nutrition journals.
 The report showed that coconut oil:

 • Increases energy and metabolism